NorthernBUG/northernbug.github.io/meeting_details/northernbug15.md

 This is a single registration form where you can also indicate if you want to be considered for a talk or poster presentation.
 If so, tick the relevant box and submit your abstract (title, authors, 250 words abstract) in the appropriate section.
 If you don't have one ready yet, leave this final box blank and we'll be in touch, or send it through before the 12th January registration deadline to Andrew at andrew.mason@york.ac.uk.

 Remember this is a user group meeting, so you are very much encouraged to bring work in progress, seemingly-unsolvable problems, or new ideas where you want a friendly and informed audience.

+# Travel scholarships

+We have been supported by the UKRI Digital Research Skills Catalyst who will be providing up to 5 travel scholarships for the meeting!
+Please register and [then apply via this google form](https://docs.google.com/forms/d/e/1FAIpQLSdGjgcBSc2E_mLy8yr6mxdJQuNVYGy_soVkbb1O1n2Iow_3yA/viewform).

 # Agenda